 Currently, we are funding all work to repair and stabilise the much-loved memorial to Alice Taylor and the replacement of all external signage and notice boards to project a modern, friendly and more-informative image for the Abbey.
 In 2024 we organised a detailed survey of the Romsey Rood using the best available non-invasive techniques to discover more about its structure, strength and how it is fixed to the wall.
 The information and insights gained will be invaluable in determining how best to conserve the Rood.

 In 2023 we brought two cashless alms boxes for the Abbey and a cashless payment system for the shop for use when unattended.
 In their first full year of operation together they brought in over £29,000 of additional funds for the Abbey.
+Indeed, these are soon to be upgraded with new machines capable of accepting Gift Aid.
 We also paid for the Verger’s new top gown (with blue tassels); new and refurbished traditional alms boxes and repair of the clock mechanism.

 For many years we have sponsored the Ethelflaeda Festival.